 Rumination on the Infidelity

 A person cheating can be felt as a deep personal wound.
 Sex can be a symbol of emotional intimacy and connection.
-The thought of a partner sharing that with someone else can undermine a sense of trust and security.
+A partner’s infidelity can deeply undermine trust and security.

 Infidelity can bring about issues of insecurity as they may believe that it would not have happened if only they had sex more with their partner or if the sex they had was more adventurous or wild.
 Thinking this way will only lead to more intrusive and obsessive thoughts.
 Self-doubt, anxiety, and low self-esteem may also result from someone blaming themselves.